-As many issues are impacting upon the social housing sector, making sure that work relationships are at a strong level is more important than ever before.
+As many issues are impacting upon the different sectors of the UK, making sure that work relationships are at a strong level is more important than ever before.
 Not only do good work relationships within teams boost productivity and increase team morale, but they also increase retention and contribute to the overall success of a business.